What is Public Finance?

 - A tax-transfer scheme or using progressive taxing, i.e., in simpler words charging higher tax from the rich and giving subsidies to the low-income

 - Progressive taxes can be used to finance public services such as affordable housing, health care, etc.

 - A higher tax can be applied to luxury goods or goods that are purchased by the high-income group, for example, higher taxes on luxury cars.

 The Stabilization Function

 Every economy goes through periods of booms and depression.
-It’s the most normal and common business cycles that lead to this scenario.
+It’s the most normal and common business cycle that leads to this scenario.
 However, these periods cause instability in the economy.
-The objective of the stabilization function is to eliminate or at least reduce these business fluctuations and its impact on the economy.
+The objective of the stabilization function is to eliminate or at least reduce these business fluctuations and their impact on the economy.
 Policies such as deficit budgeting during the time of depression and surplus budgeting during the time of boom helps achieve the required economic stability.

 Now that we understand the study of public finance, we must look into its practical applications.
 So let us understand the career opportunities in public finance –